Siege of Ostend: Aftermath

 Casualties from the assault were enormous; between 1,500 and 2,000 soldiers were killed, wounded, drowned, or captured, which at the time represented at least a quarter of the whole besieging army.
-Many noblemen, chiefs, and commanders were killed or missing; the extremely wealthy Italian Count d'Imbero was slain by an English private soldier of Fairfax's company; so too was Don Durango Maistro del Campo, also known as Colonel Don Alvarez Suarez (Knight of the Order of Santiago), the hostage during the parley Colonel Simon Antonio and the Lieutenant Governor of Antwerp.
+Many noblemen, chiefs, and commanders were killed or missing: The extremely wealthy Italian Count d'Imbero was slain by an English private soldier of Fairfax's company; so too was Maistro del Campo Don Durango.
+Coronel Don Alvarez Suarez (Knight of the Order of Santiago) lost his live as well as Coronel Simon Antonio.
+Among the deads was furthermore the hostage during the parley (Sargento mayor Ottanes?) and also the Lieutenant Governor of Antwerp.
 The loss of the garrison was forty killed and 100 wounded; Horace Vere was wounded in the leg with a splinter while two captains and four other officers were killed.

 After the failure of this assault, many of the Spanish soldiers mutinied to protest the high number of casualties and no gains, blaming their commanders for having led them to certain death.
 Albert however took no sympathy and ordered the ringleaders, of which there were several, executed.